Published on: 11 June 2019 | Last updated: 15 February 2020

 If you want to go to the east bank of the lake, simply continue following the riverside.
 If you’re going to go to Ponte Caffaro and the western shore of the lake, there are two new metal bridges built by the Regione Lombardia.

-The Lago d'Idro is one of those understated and underrated places that I visit, and leave thinking I wish I had spent more time the, and I forget, and I come back, and again leave thinking I wish I had spent more time there.
+The Lago d’Idro is one of those understated and underrated places that I visit, and leave thinking I wish I had spent more time there, and I forget, and I come back, and again leave thinking I wish I had stayed a little longer.

 If you plan to continue from the Lago d’Idro, you first need to retrace your steps to the two wooden bridges, and from there, take the branch of the cycleway that leads to Storo.
 It starts just after you cross the first bridge (ie the one over the Torrente Palvico), and the waymarkers have the words diramazione Palvico on them.